mhausenblas/kubectl-in-action/README.md

+# kubectl in action

-# How to use your Kubernetes remote control, or: kubectl in action
+_Or: How to use your Kubernetes remote control_

-Talk at [Pre-FOSDEM warmup with Kubernetes](https://www.meetup.com/Brussels-Kubernetes-Meetup/events/245974093/) at Brussels Kubernetes Meetup, 2018-02-02.
+This is a talk at [Pre-FOSDEM warmup with Kubernetes](https://www.meetup.com/Brussels-Kubernetes-Meetup/events/245974093/) at Brussels Kubernetes Meetup, 2018-02-02.

 Kubernetes comes with kubectl, a CLI that allows you to interact with your cluster, supporting operations from config to managing workloads to administrative tasks.
 In this talk you'll learn everything you need to know getting the most out of kubectl and beyond.